steveschr/BMS-for-Sailboat/Readme.md

 EasyEDA format schematic & board as well as gerbers for all.
 STL files for 3d printing of required cases and mounting bases.
 3D print using PetG or similar.
 PLA is too brittle.
 Boards & LCD fit on printed pins, flatten pins with a soldering iron.
 No screws needed.
-3D printed stencil for main board (Thank you to https://solder-stencil.me/ )
+3D printed stencil for main board (Thank you to https://solder-stencil.me/ ) Compiled on Arduino IDE 2.3.2 with MCUdude's Mightycore.
+Required LCD & MCP3208 libraries included.
+Any compatible programmer should work, I use STK500, Atmel ICE, Tiny USB.

 Main board